-- (g) Documentation related to teaching, such as course syllabi and examinations, for the same period and in the same order as in item (f).Data collected for assessment purposes cannot be used for faculty review. - (h) Documentation related to professional development.
-Tenured faculty are to include such material for the period since their last formal evaluation or for a period of three years, whichever is greater.
+- (g) Documentation related to teaching, such as course syllabi and examinations, for the same period and in the same order as in item (f).
+Data collected for assessment purposes cannot be used for faculty review. - (h) Documentation related to professional development.
+Tenured faculty are to include such materials for the most recent six years, and may also include materials from the period since the last successful evaluation.
 All other faculty are to include such material for the period since their initial appointment.
-Preprints or reprints of published papers, papers presented at academic meetings, copies of manuscripts in progress, or other evidence of scholarly activity (e.g., jury reports on exhibitions or performances) must be included if the activity is claimed on a form EVAL-6 or any other relevant document present in the dossier. - (i) Appropriate documentation pertaining to the nature and quality of service for the same period as in (7).
+Preprints or reprints of published papers, papers presented at academic meetings, copies of manuscripts in progress, or other evidence of scholarly activity (e.g., jury reports on exhibitions or performances) must be included if the activity is claimed on a form EVAL-6 or any other relevant document present in the dossier.

+- (i) Appropriate documentation pertaining to the nature and quality of service for the same period as in (h).
 "Service," as the term is used here, pertains to service to the University, to the profession, to the candidate's discipline, or to the region, the Commonwealth, or the nation.
-Service that is external to the University should be of such a nature as to clearly be related to one's status as a professional in the faculty member's discipline and/or one's status as a member of the faculty of the University.

-- (j) Other materials may be included, but they should be grouped separately and not integrated into the materials referenced above.
-If other materials are included, their role in supporting the candidacy should be clearly identified and their bulk should be kept to a minimum. - 3) Departmental Enrollment Patterns and Projections
+Service that is external to the University should be of such a nature as to clearly be related to one's status as a professional in the faculty member's discipline and/or one's status as a member of the faculty of the University. - (j) Other materials may be included, but they should be grouped separately and not integrated into the materials referenced above.
+If other materials are included, their role in supporting the candidacy should be clearly identified and their bulk should be kept to a minimum.

+3) Departmental Enrollment Patterns and Projections